 The most popular versions of virtually every Phish song are to be found in live performances.
-In contrast the Hoist version of “If I Could” – featuring the renowned bluegrass fiddler and singer Alison Krauss and strings by The Richard Greene Fourteen – is widely considered one of the band's most profoundly beautiful offerings that deserves your attention.
+In contrast, the Hoist version of “If I Could” – featuring the renowned bluegrass fiddler and singer Alison Krauss and strings by The Richard Greene Fourteen – is widely considered one of the band's most profoundly beautiful offerings of the song.

 In concert, “If I Could” provided opportunities for emotional expression not often afforded by Phish’s repertoire, especially as it existed in the mid-90s.
 Fans of the song will certainly want to visit the version from 5/3/94 in Antioch, TN, when Alison Krauss joined the band for a reprise of their studio collaboration.
 The performance on 7/1/95 at Great Woods featured a partial restoration of the original solo guitar introduction.
 In heavy rotation from its 4/4/94 debut through the end of 1995, "If I Could" became a rarity thereafter, with fewer than a dozen appearances over the next twenty years.“If I Could” > “Weekapaug Groove”– 8/22/12, Kansas City, MO